Le blog de Nestore

 Jessica Troisfontaine founder Septem ©Septem

-Jessica Troisfontaine, a business lawyer, launched Septem in 2017 out of a passion for clothing.
-It focuses on ready-to-wear clothing, particularly jumpsuits.
-The designer wanted to create a variation to accompany women in all aspects of everyday life: a jumpsuit to empower them.
+Jessica Troisfontaine, working as a business law lawyer, out of passion for clothing, launched Septem in 2017.
+It's about ready-to-wear and especially jumpsuits.
+The designer wanted to create a variation to accompany women in every moment of daily life: a combination to gain power.

-The Septem team has created a community around the brand, "the Septem Girls."
-On its blog, the brand has created a series of portraits of determined women.
-Wearing their Septem jumpsuits, they share their stories and experiences: from Joyce Jonathan to Justine Hutteau to Siham Jibril.
-They have all taken control of their lives, and this is what Septem aims to convey through its collections and its universe.
+Around the brand, the Septem team created a community, “the Septem Girls”.
+On its blog, the brand created a series of portraits of determined women.
+Equipped with their Septem jumpsuit, they tell their stories and experiences: from Joyce Jonathan to Justine Hutteau via Siham Jibril.
+They have all taken over their lives, and this is what Septem wants to show through its collections and its universe.

-They also follow trends and start podcasting with the Septem Club, featuring women.
+They also follow trends and put on the podcast with the Septem Club by honoring women.

-Retail makes it possible to clearly express your commitments.
-Some feminist brands, like Meuf Paris, have understood this well.
-Renting a pop-up store immerses your community in a universe you've designed.
-Through the space, messages reach customers directly, without an opinion leader acting as an intermediary.
-Whether you want to promote feminism, respect for the environment, or local production, retail is an ideal marketing pillar to showcase your commitment!
+Thanks to retail, it is possible to clearly express your commitments.
+Some feminist brands, like Girl Paris,understood it well.
+The pop up store location immerses your community in a universe that you designed.
+Through the location, messages reach customers directly, without an opinion leader acting as an intermediary.
+Whether you want to promote feminism, respect for the environment or local production, retail is an ideal marketing pillar to enhance your commitment!

 1